People Who Work In Hollywood Share Their Wild Showbiz Stories

 I was playing a background doctor on an ER-type drama a couple of years ago.

-While rehearsing a scene, one of the actresses said to the performer next to me, “Tell him he can’t stand there”.
+While rehearsing a scene, one of the actresses said to the performer next to me, “Tell him he can’t stand there.”
 She was referring to me.

-I adjusted my position and asked, “Is here okay”?
+I adjusted my position and asked, “Is here okay?”

-She said, again to the actor next to me, “Tell him I don’t care, just stay out of my way”.
+She said, again to the actor next to me, “Tell him I don’t care, just stay out of my way.”

-I asked, “Is there some reason you’re not addressing me directly”? and she turned around and walked away.
+I asked, “Is there some reason you’re not addressing me directly?” and she turned around and walked away.
+A few minutes late the scene was shot without further incident.

 I have no idea who this actress is.
 She wasn’t one of the stars.